yoyowallet/yoflow/README.md

 ]
 ```

-Similarly to overriding the response format of state transitions with `response`, you can override the history response format by implementing `response_history` in your flow.
+Similarly to overriding the response format of state transitions with `response`, you can override the history response format by implementing `response_history` in your flow:

 ```python
 class FormatHistoryFlow(flow.Flow):